ThorbenBender/CS10-restaurant-pos/README.md

 # Scripts

-## Linting

-`npm run lint-all`: when at the root, lints front/back -end

-`npm run lint`: lint the backend or frontend depending on location

-When committing, `npm run lint-all` will automatically be run.

 ## Running

-`npm run client`: Runs only the front-end client.
+`npm run start`: Runs only the front-end client.

-`npm run server`: Runs only the back-end server.

-`npm run dev`: Runs both the front and back ends.
+`npm run test`: Will run the tests for front-end

+`npm run build`: Will create a build file for front-end

 # Environment Variables

-`HEROKU_URI`: URL of website (front and back end are deployed here)

-`MONGO_URI`: URL for the database

-`NODE_MODULES_CACHE`: false

-`SECRET_OR_KEY`: secret key for bcryptjs
+`URL`: The url of the hosted website

 # Tech-Stack